acecancer/Session-materials/Slurm.md

 **Before we submit our script above, let us first go over what we have**
 -  `#!/bin/bash`: This line specifies which shell interpreter we are to use for our script, which, in this case, is bash.
 -  `#SBATCH --job-name=FastQC`: This is our first slurm directive line (it starts with #SBATCH), and it defines the name of the job we are to run in this case **FastQC**, using the **--job-name** option.
-This name definition can be anything you choose to define your job, however shorter and precise names are preferred.
+This name definition can be anything you choose to define your job, however, shorter and more precise names are preferred.
+-  `#SBATCH --nodes=1`: This is the second slurm directive (also starts with #SBATCH), which specifies how many compute nodes we need to run our particular job, using the **--nodes** option.
+In this case, we request for only **1 node** which is sufficient for our task.
+Every ACE node has 32GB of RAM and 16 CPUs.
+-  `fastqc sample.fastq.gz`: This specifies the actual job we are to run.
+In this case, we are running a FastQC quality control check on our fastq file.

 ### Why use SLURM?
 - Efficiently manages computational resources.